Velythyl/velythyl.github.io/_posts/2022-11-07-economy-of-scale.md

 leading to societal pressure to do better human-rights-wise, climate-wise, and energy-consumption-wise.

 Economy of scale is a grandiose thing.
 When all human needs are factored in, robots are insanely more energy efficient.
 This vast reduction in shipping volume and increase in automation has already begun, and will only accelerate in the coming years.
 Our last jump in automation got us from pigeon messengers to the internet.
 I cannot wait to see where the increase in available human brain power for research and development caused by robotic automation brings us!

+This all fits in the idea of a ["solarpunk future"](https://en.wikipedia.org/wiki/Solarpunk), a future where everything that *can* be automated **is** automated, and where the automation uses fully renewable/recyclable energy and material sources. **I study robotics because I want to achieve this future.**